Recalling Past Wisdom: Proverbs from Around the World

 Lavar puercos con jabón es perder tiempo y jabón.

-"Washing a pig with soap is to lose time and soap."
+"To wash a pig with soap is a waste of time and soap."

 – Spanish Proverb